 Developers can list their projects on the Crux platform in less than 10 minutes with no fees and no exclusivity commitment required.
 Our software is designed to maintain confidentiality, and sellers need not have every detail hammered out before taking stock of the market.
 Developers are able to list their projects for sale individually and/or as part of a portfolio of projects and can set minimum pricing and deal expectations.

 Finally, our transparent platform allows project developers to solicit non-binding indications of interest from prospective credit buyers across the widest cross-section of the market on Crux.
 Our experience reflects that competition and transparency can be particularly beneficial for sellers of credits.
-In 2023, we found that 37% of projects that received at least one expression of interest also received multiple expressions of interest, and these projects typically saw appreciation in the value of their credits by 3-6%.
+In 2023, we found that 37% of projects that received at least one non-binding bid also received multiple bids, and these projects typically saw appreciation in the value of their credits by 3-6%.

-Once an expression of interest has been received and accepted and a developer has executed a term sheet with the prospective buyer, Crux helps sellers manage the due diligence process with an organized data room.
+Once a bid has been received and accepted and a developer has executed a term sheet with the prospective buyer, Crux helps sellers manage the due diligence process with an organized data room.
 Due diligence is an important part of obtaining insurance coverage, which is required in most ITC deals, and allowing buyers to obtain confidence in the credits they seek to purchase.

 For C&I solar developers interested in exploring Crux, get in touch with us today.